Scabal: Redefining luxury one thread at a time

 For those customers placing orders for such goods, the expectation of quality is paramount at every stage of the buying experience.
 To ensure continuity of service, Scabal enlisted the expertise of FedEx Express to deliver the very best results.
 ‘Speed, consistency and transparency – just three of the qualities that differentiate FedEx Express from its competitors,’ said Neil.
 ‘Having a logistics provider that you can trust to be an extension of your brand is no mean feat, but FedEx Express is one we can rely upon - and has proven to be a real asset in our recent expansion into the US market,’ he added.

-Previously, Scabal sent their US shipments to a domestic supplier in New York, for redistribution throughout the rest of the country.
+Previously, Scabal sent their US shipments to a domestic supplier in New York, for redistribution throughout the rest of the country/territory.
 The process added up to two days to the shipping time and created a variety of supplementary fees.
 ‘Our product is time-sensitive, so we need to know that when we ship, we ship quickly and correctly.
 FedEx Express enables us to keep up with ever-growing customer demand, and maintain our position at the top of the market.’

 In 2010, Scabal began using the FedEx International Priority DirectDistribution® (IPD) service.